smakosh/old-smakosh.com/content/posts/one-month-in-kuala-lumpur-as-a-remote-developer/index.md

 I personally prefer natural & traditional spots but I made sure to cover modern ones as well for the sake of my family, friends and followers on social media who might prefer to visit them in the future.

+## Weather

+KL feels pretty hot than the actual degree you might see online or on weather channels, It's more hot than my home city where it's sometimes up to 40°C. Air conditioners are everywhere which makes the city pretty noisy, if you're that type who likes peaceful & calm places, KL is the wrong place to go to.

+## Internet

+Internet is fine but not sure if you will be able to live stream smoothly or upload content in a short period of time, but you can use 4G which I end up doing as well, you can get a local SIM card right at the airport, then top up online or from any nearby store.

 ### Modern spots

 - Petronas Towers (Make sure to check online if they are not in maintenance mode)